 Graduate Business Schools in Florida

 Florida has plenty of options to choose from for those who want to pursue a business degree at the graduate level, with about 22 schools offering accredited graduate business programs.
 Based on NCES data, the average cost for a business degree in the state is $27,255 without financial assistance.
-Pensacola’s University of West Florida has the lowest tuition, at $12,461 before aid, while the University of Miami has the highest tuition before aid, at $91,748.
+The Pensacola’s University of West Florida has the lowest tuition, at $12,461 before aid, while the University of Miami has the highest tuition before aid, at $91,748.

-Based on the available data, the average student-to-faculty ratio for graduate business schools is about 3 to 1, and they range from a low of 1.26 to 1 at Florida State University to 8.35 to 1 at the University of Florida.
+Based on the available data, the average student-to-faculty ratio for graduate business schools is about 3 to 1.
+They range from a low of 1.26 to 1 at Florida State University to 8.35 to 1 at the University of Florida.
 Eleven of the schools on our list have at least 69% of faculty members with doctorate degrees.

 Most of the schools on our list also offer their courses on the internet, which is more popularly known as an online MBA in Florida.
-These programs have essentially the same curricula and courses as their on-campus counterparts, allowing students with busy schedules to establish some balance and study at their own pace.
+These programs have nearly the same curricula and courses as their on-campus counterparts, allowing students with busy schedules to establish balance and study at their own pace.

 The table below contains sortable data on the graduate business schools we have on our list, which can by sorted by school, city, tuition, average Graduate Management Admission Test (GMAT) scores, percentage of faculty with doctoral degrees, and student to faculty ratio.